Matherunner/hldoc/weapons.rst

 The reflection bypass refers to a method of causing the gauss beam to reflect and bypass a solid obstruction.
 Unlike the traditional way of punching through a wall using the secondary attack, this method relies on shooting very close to an edge so that the origin :math:`\mathbf{s}_i` of the reflected beam at some iteration :math:`i` is *outside the obstructing entity*.
 This works because the origin of the reflected beam :math:`\mathbf{s}_{j+1}` is 8 units away from :math:`\mathbf{e}_{j,1}` in the direction of the reflected vector :math:`\mathbf{\hat{p}}_{j+1}`.
 This 8 units skip in space allows bypassing any entity of any type of sufficient thinness.
 This trick works on both GR and non-GR entities, and for both primary and secondary shots.

 This trick is useful for getting the beam to hit some entity on the other side of some thin obstruction with less than 8 units thickness.
 Although 8 units thin entities are relatively rare in Half-Life, it is not unusual to find them from time to time.
-The downside of this trick is that the beam loses damage after reflection.
+The downside of this trick is that the beam loses some damage after reflection.

 Hornet gun
 ----------